element-hq/synapse/docs/admin_api/user_admin_api.md

 The following should be set as query parameters in the URL:

 * `from_ts`: int, required.
 A timestamp in ms from the unix epoch.
-Only invites sent after the provided timestamp will be returned.
+Only invites sent at or after the provided timestamp will be returned.
    This works by comparing the provided timestamp to the `received_ts` column in the `events` table.
    Note: https://currentmillis.com/ is a useful tool for converting dates